PET INSURANCE

 Pet insurance plans typically cover surgeries for your dog or cat if they get hurt or sick — including MetLife Pet.
-But what’s covered specifically depends on the type of coverage you have.
-Since high-cost surgeries can throw a wrench in your financial plans, read on to learn more about what kinds of surgeries and related expenses can be covered.
+But what’s covered specifically depends on the type of policy you have.
+Since high-cost surgeries could throw a wrench in your financial plans, learn more about what kinds of surgeries and related expenses may be included in your pet insurance coverage.

-Accident-only policy: With this kind of policy, your pet’s surgery can only be covered if it’s related to an accidental injury.
-This is not a policy that is offered by MetLife Pet.
+Accident-only policy: With this kind of policy, your pet’s surgery must be related to an accident or injury to qualify for coverage.
+Surgeries related to illnesses won’t be covered.
+This isn’t a policy MetLife Pet offers.

-Comprehensive coverage policy: With a policy that covers accidents and illnesses, surgeries related to accidents, injuries, health conditions, and other illnesses can be covered.
+Comprehensive coverage policy: With a policy that covers accidents and illnesses, surgeries related to accidents, injuries, health conditions, and other illnesses are typically included in your coverage.

 Common Pet Surgeries That Can Be Covered